Hierosoft/maniforge/readme.md

 ## FlexionHT
-The FlexionHT retrofix kit for the Replicator 2X is highly recommended.
-Along with that you can use the printable parts below.
+The FlexionHT retrofit kit for the Replicator 2X is highly recommended.
+I ordered the Flexion on eBay and got the FlexionHT and it works fine and is suitable for flexible filament.
+Along with the FlexionHT retrofit kit you can use the printable parts below.

 The ThingiVerse collection "[Poikilos R2X 14T mod and upgrades for Replicator 2X](https://www.thingiverse.com/poikilos/collections/poikilos-r2x-14t-mod-and-upgrades-for-replicator-2x)" also lists such parts.